gy19sr/SDM_tool/README.md

  Tool to automatically generate SDM's

-Just download folder SDM_Tool above and follow instructions in code
+Just use the code app.r found in the folder SDM_Tool above and follow instructions in code